-M.A./M.S. and Ph.D. in English; Post-Baccalaureate Certificate in Writing - Teaching of Writing in High School/Middle School; Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL).
+M.A./M.S. and Ph.D. in English; M.A./M.S. in English Education; Post-Baccalaureate Certificate in Writing -Teaching of Writing in High School/Middle School; Graduate Certificate in Teaching English to Speakers of Other Languages (TESOL).